 Instead of throwing away your Christmas cookie tins, repurpose them into gift boxes.
 Wrap a ribbon around the tin, place your gift inside, and hot glue an ornament hook to the box to hang it on your tree.

-42. Don’t buy expensive napkin rings — make your own with jingle bells and wire.
+42. Don’t buy expensive napkin rings—make your own with jingle bells and wire.

 A person stringing jingle bells onto wire making a napkin ring.

-String bells onto stem wire alternating the pattern by size.
+I’ve seen napkin rings with bells for $20, but you can make your own for under 410.
+Start by stringing bells onto stem wire ($4) alternating the pattern by size.
 For example, one large and two small, repeated until there are 10 large and 20 small bells on the wire.
-Cut the wire and use the pliers to twist the ends tightly together, forming the napkin ring.

 43. Melt chocolate in a slow cooker for easy cookie decorating.